tos-kamiya/d2vg/README.md

 ```

 Example of execution with indexes enabled:
-(In this example, it took 9 minutes without indexing, but it was reduced to 25 seconds.)
+(In this example, it took 57 seconds without indexing, but it was reduced to 4 seconds.)
 ![Search in pdf files](images/example2.png)

 ## Development